ASUS A455L Drivers, Boot Errors, and Device Failures

-What users observed: After weeks of inactivity, the laptop powered on only when connected to AC power.
-The battery remained at 0% indefinitely, showed no charging progress, and the system shut off immediately if the charger was removed.
+What users observed: After a period of inactivity, the laptop powered on only when connected to AC power.
+The battery remained at 0% with no increase, and the system shut down immediately when the charger was removed.

-What was tried: Power cycling, reconnecting the charger, and reseating the battery were attempted.
-Brief charging animations appeared on startup, then stopped.
+What was tried: Users attempted power cycling, reconnecting the charger, and reseating the battery.
+In some cases, a brief charging indicator appeared at startup before stopping.

 How this played out: The system continued to behave as if no battery was present.
-No recovery or charging behavior was reported afterward.
+Charging did not resume, and the battery level remained fixed at 0% with no recovery observed.

-What users observed: The touchpad could not be re-enabled using function keys.
-In device settings, it appeared as disconnected hardware even though it was a built-in component.
+What users observed: The touchpad could not be enabled using function keys, and the system reported the device as disconnected hardware despite it being built in.

-Problem: Laptop powers on but remains on a black screen with audible noise
+Problem: ASUS A455L powers on but shows black screen with no display

-What users observed: The charging indicator lit normally, and the power light turned solid white after pressing the power button.
-The display stayed black, and a steady internal noise was audible.
-No image appeared on the built-in screen.
+What users observed: The laptop powered on with normal indicator lights, including a solid white power light.
+The screen remained completely black, and a steady internal noise could be heard.
+No image appeared on the built-in display.

 Other devices showing similar behavior: